surniaulula/wpsso/readme.txt

 	* None
 * *Improvements*
 	* Added an "Edit" link to the "Robots" option in the post Publish metabox to show the checkboxes only when desired.
-	* Added a fallback to custom product attributes for WooCommerce when the main product attribute is an empty string (Pro version).
+	* Added a fallback to custom product attributes when the main WooCommerce product attribute is an empty string (Pro version).
 * *Bugfixes*
 	* None
 * *Developer Notes*